Pupil video: Fruits and nutrients

 Once pollination occurs, pupils learn how fruits begin to grow, each containing seeds ready for dispersal.
 The video highlights different methods of seed dispersal, by animals, wind, or water, and invites pupils to observe a variety of fruits and their structures.
 It helps them understand how fruit design supports reproduction and gives seeds the best chance to grow into new plants.

-The video is designed to be shown to pupils as part of Science, Lower key stage 2, Year 3, Making connections: Does hand span affect grip strength?, Lesson 2: Investigating grip strength – Gathering data
+The video is designed to be shown to pupils as part of Science, key stage 2, Year 3, Making connections: Does hand span affect grip strength?, Lesson 2: Investigating grip strength – Gathering data